rahuldhumal20/Agentic-AI-Internship/Feb 2026 Internship – Logic Building Task 1/README.md

-# Data Science Internship – February 2026
+# Agentic AI Internship – February 2026

 This is Logic Building Task – 1